-Bored with same old – same old?
+Are you bored with the same old – same old?
 If you’re searching for a way to take your breakfast experience of eating to a whole new level, keep reading because there’s something about loading up a board with an eye-catching bounty of delicious breakfast foods that changes everything.

-To gather more than a few delicious breakfast ideas, giving you everything you’ll need to create an exciting gluten-free pancake board.
-And then outlining ideas from toppings and sides to how-to tips for making it super simple – so you can create a feast among breakfast feasts that will have everyone torn between adoring and devouring your ultimate breakfast creation.
+To gather more than a few delicious breakfast ideas.
+Give you everything you’ll need to create an exciting gluten-free pancake board.
+And then outline ideas from toppings and sides to how-to tips for making it super simple.
+So you can create a feast among breakfast feasts that will have everyone torn between adoring and devouring your ultimate breakfast creation.

 There is no easier way to break up breakfast mealtime boredom (or to entertain) than with a simple but super impressive Breakfast Charcuterie Platter.
 Add all your favorites for a casual feast that doesn’t involve hours spent in the kitchen!

-We love serving boards of all kinds and especially pancake boards, because it means hungry eaters can build their plates themselves, and we have to admit there’s a lot less hassle for us when it’s self-serve.
+We love serving boards of all kinds, especially pancake boards.
+We like them because it means hungry eaters can build their plates themselves.
+The best part is there’s a lot less hassle for us when it’s self-serve.
 And you’ve got to love that “Willy Wonka” first-sight split-second few moments of “Oooohhh!
 And, Ahhh!” when everyone sees the food piled onto the board before they move in to devour and gobble everything up!

 Cheeseboards, charcuterie, dessert bars?
-Yup, always the same response.
+Yup, there’s always the same response.

 This gluten-free pancake board is no different.
-It’s impressive, easy, and a perfect option for feeding the masses, or just a few, to make things memorable for breakfast or Sunday brunch.
-It’s also highly versatile, so how much you make and making it your way is entirely doable and scalable with whatever you have on hand!
+It’s impressive.
+Easy.
+And it’s a perfect option for feeding the masses, or just a few, to make things memorable for breakfast or Sunday brunch.
+It’s also highly versatile.
+So how much you make and making it your way is entirely doable and scalable with whatever you have on hand!

 How To Make A Breakfast Board